-If there be one at hand and in working order, a flat-plate

-electrode should be placed on the nape of the neck, and a button electrode or wire-brush just between the two heads of the sterno-mastoid.
-Actual puncture of the heart with a needle has been suggested, but is scarcely justifiable.
+If there be one at hand and in working order, a flat-plate electrode should be placed on the nape of the neck, and a button electrode or wire-brush just between the two heads of the sterno-mastoid.
+Actual puncture of the heart with a needle has been suggested, but is scarcely justifiable unless the patient is in a desperate condition.

-If the abdomen has already been opened for the purposes of the operation, the surgeon may pass his hand in and massage the heart between the diaphragm and the thoracic wall, the direct mechanical stimulus thus applied being sometimes of service.
+If the abdomen has already been opened for the purposes of the operation, the surgeon may pass his hand in and massage the heart between the diaphragm and the thoracic wall, the direct mechanical stimulus thus applied being sometimes of service.\